The ultimate guide to safety stock

 This isn’t a maths lecture.
 The thing to retain here is that this version is also factoring in how much the lead time itself varies.

-So in summary, if demand, variation in demand, lead time, variation in lead time or your desired service level increase, you will need more safety stock.
+If demand, lead time, variation in demand or lead time, or desired service level increase, you need more safety stock.
 If any of them decrease you will need less.
 So much you probably instinctively know.
 What the equation does is help you to quantify by how much.
-Other equations exist, this one was chosen as it is fairly commonly found and relatively easy to understand.
+Other equations exist, we chose this one as it is fairly common and relatively easy to understand.

 Exceptions and special cases

 However, there are some important sensitivities to this equation.
 Firstly, it uses cycle service levels.
-(See our article on supply chain service levels on this point, especially the section at the end on calculating safety stocks using service level.)
+(See our article on supply chain service levels, especially the section on calculating safety stocks using service level.)
 Secondly, it assumes normally distributed demand.
-This is frequently good enough, but especially where demand is very variable and/or sporadic it may not be robust.
+This is frequently good enough, but especially where demand is very variable and/or intermittent it may not be robust.
 Thirdly, it assumes average demand to be flat (stationary), not increasing or decreasing.
-There are further sensitivities, but already you can see how using a well-known equation has a number of pitfalls which could lead to inaccuracy in your modelled safety stock levels, and that it is likely to be problematic for certain types of inventory, especially those with sporadic demand.
+There are further sensitivities, but already you can see how using a well-known equation has a number of pitfalls which could lead to inaccuracy in your modelled safety stock levels.
+This means it is likely to be problematic for certain types of inventory, especially those with intermittent or sporadic demand.
+(See also our article on time horizons in inventory optimization.)

 In short, the equation given works reasonably well in a replenishment model for items which have moderate variability.
-If you are managing items with very sporadic demand (eg spare parts that are only infrequently needed) then it is unlikely to work as well.
+For items with sporadic demand (e.g. spare parts that are infrequently needed) then it is unlikely to work as well.
 More complex models exist for sporadics, but in a first instance a maximum lead time demand model might be a good safe place to start.

-Similarly, care needs to be taken with demand which is clearly growing or declining.
+Similarly, take care with demand which is clearly growing or declining.
 This too is a more complex area, but in short, two workarounds are either to factor in the smoothing constant from your forecast or to make a series of calculations at the projected future levels of demand.

 Optimizing your safety stocks – a systematic approach

 So what is the best approach to optimize your safety stocks?
-Well maybe a good place to start would be in measuring how much you have, compared to what you think you should have.
+A good place to start would be measuring how much you have, compared to what you think you should have.
 Another way of defining safety stock is the average stock on hand when a new order arrives.

 Safety stock is the average stock you have on hand when a new order arrives

-Since actual demand rarely matches forecast demand, there will usually be a difference between your actual safety stock at the end of each cycle and your target safety stock.
+Since actual demand rarely matches forecast, there will usually be a difference between actual safety stock at the end of each cycle and target safety stock.
 (The whole purpose of safety stock is, after all, to buffer against this variability!
-If in your mind safety stock should never be used then you are thinking about sediment, which is surplus, or the level of inventory never used.)
+If in your mind safety stock should never be used then you are thinking about sediment.
+This in fact is surplus, or the level of inventory never used.)

 However, over time and on average the actual should be the same as target unless you have forecast bias.
-If you consistently have less safety stock than planned then there is a case to be made for increasing it, and if you consistently have more then you should consider decreasing it.
+If you consistently have less safety stock than planned then there is a case to be made for increasing it.
+If you consistently have more then you should consider decreasing it.
 (Or, if you never run out, a case can be made for reducing your planned safety stock!)

-This doesn’t address how much safety stock is optimal, but it does at least allow you to cancel out any forecast bias, is simple to compute and may allow you to make some improvements quickly, by increasing or decreasing your target safety stocks where you observe systematic understocks or overstocks.
+This doesn’t address how much safety stock is optimal.
+However, it does at least allow you to cancel out any forecast bias, is simple to compute and may allow you to make some improvements quickly.
+You can increase or decrease your target safety stocks where you observe systematic understocks or overstocks.

 Another step to consider is what we call changing the givens.
 We saw above how lead time, demand variability and service level are all key inputs to any optimization calculation.
-Anything you can do to reduce lead times and demand variability, even to relax service levels in some situations, will reduce your need of safety stock.
-You still need to calculate how much you can reduce it, but all of these steps certainly help and in some instances are addressed in advance of any attempts to optimize safety stocks since they bring other benefits.
+Reducing lead times and demand variability, or relaxing service levels, will reduce your need of safety stock.
+You still need to calculate how much you can reduce it, but all of these steps certainly help.
+Sometimes you may want to start with these steps since they bring other benefits.

 The next step is to segment your inventories.
 When implementing a new approach to safety stocks it is unadvisable to switch everything over in one go.
 Much better to trial with a smaller number of items and watch carefully what happens before rolling out further.

 There are many ways to segment your inventory.
 A good starting place is an ABC analysis, whereby A items account for the top 80% of your inventory turnover (value * volume in a year), B items the next 15% and C items the remaining 5%.
 As a general rule, set C items aside.
 By definition they tend to be rarely used, but this doesn’t mean they can’t be critical when required.
-As such, it is often best to set a conservative safety stock for C items to avoid stock outs, which are likely to be more costly than the value of any benefit from optimizing them.
+It is often best to set a conservative safety stock for C items, where stock outs may be more costly than the value optimizing them.

 Amongst the A and B items you then want to identify items that have regular demand (i.e. demand in all or most time periods) that is not growing or declining markedly, and with moderate variability.
 (For the statisticians out there, variance coefficient is a good basis for carrying out an XYZ analysis on variability.
 Moderate variability would be X and Y items.)